 Definitely a favorite, Salty’s was where we hung out the most.
 Similar to the Sandbox, the kids could play in the sand while we listened to live music and enjoyed tropical libations.

-The entertainment was endless in St Pete Beach with plenty to keep families busy and happy.
+The entertainment was endless in St Petersburgh Beach with plenty to keep families busy and happy.
 Here are some fun things to do in St Pete Beach with kids!

-- 5 Pools: There is a toddler pool, an adult only pool, a beach front pool, a shady pool, and lap pool.
+On the Tradewinds resort there is a toddler pool, an adult only pool, a beach front pool, a shady pool, and lap pool.
+No matter the need, Tradewinds resort has the pool for you.

-- Beach: In addition to regular beach day fun, there is a 3-story-high waterslide that my daughter went on repeatedly.
-My son did it once, but was not a fan.
+In addition to regular family beach vacation fun, there is a 3-story-high water-slide at Tradewinds Island Grand that my kids went on repeatedly.

-There are also plenty of water sports available such as water playground in the sea, jet packing, parasailing, water cabanas, rafting and much more.
+There are also plenty of water sports available at Tradewinds resort such as water playground in the sea, jet packing, parasailing, water cabanas, rafting and much more.
+Everything you need for the perfect family beach vacation.

-- Paddle boat: As a guest of the resort we had unlimited access to the paddle boats.
+As a guest of the Tradewinds resort we had unlimited access to the paddle boats.
 It was fun to paddle around the lagoon that wraps around the resort.
 Kids love it!
 Bonus: you can take your beer.

 The pirate entertain the kids the entire 2-hour cruise through John’s Pass with treasure hunts, water gun fights, dance parties, face painting and story-telling.